Aitia-IIOT/ah5-docs-java-spring/docs/api/blacklist/management-generic-http.md

 }
 ```
 The service operation **responds** with the status code `200` if called successfully and with a [BlacklistEntryListResponse](../data-models/blacklist-entry-list-response.md) JSON encoded body.
-(Note that expired rules are not in force even if the `ACTIVE` flag is set.)

 ```
 {